Timeline Sensitivity and Systems That Bend: The Physics of Abundance

 The Sun: Your 4.6-Billion-Year Existence Proof

-Here’s the thing about fusion energy that skeptics always miss: we’re not hoping for new physics.
+What skeptics always miss about fusion energy: we’re not hoping for new physics.
 We’re not gambling that the laws of thermodynamics will cooperate.
 The science works.

 The sun has been running fusion for 4.6 billion years.
 Every second, it converts 600 million tons of hydrogen into helium, releasing enough energy to sustain all life on Earth and still have enough left over to warm eight other planets that don’t even deserve it.